 Then I discovered Spindrift, sparkling water flavored with actual fruit juice rather than that zero-calorie stuff.
 It’s the only sparkling water I’ve ever liked, and I finally understood what the big deal was about seltzer water.
 I haven’t missed soda or kombucha since.
 But I noticed that our recycling bin was always full, and I started feeling the weight of the waste we were creating by drinking literally cases and cases of this stuff per month, even though we were recycling all the cans.

 I finally decided to invest in an at-home carbonated beverage maker, and after a lot of research, I decided to go with Drinkmate.
 About a month ago, I ended up switching over to the SodaStream Aqua Fizz.
-Here’s my experience with both machines and why I decided to switch from Drinkmate to SodaStream Aqua Fizz.
+Here’s my experience with both machines, why I decided to switch from Drinkmate to SodaStream Aqua Fizz initially, and why I decided to switch back again.

 Quick comparison of Drinkmate Sparkling Water Maker versus SodaStream Aqua Fizz